cool-RR/git-past-amend/README.markdown

 Use `3` for the parent of the parent of the parent, etc.

+*Alternatively,* you can choose the past commit that should be amended:

+    git past-amend 377eb99d

 That's it, the commit has been amended, your other commits were rebased and you can continue working.

 # WARNING!
 You may lose your code! #

-`git past-amend` is a tiny open-source project with no testing whatsoever.
+`git past-amend` is a tiny open-source project with very minimal testing.
 It might delete all of your code.
 Please have full backups to all of your code before using this tool.

 # How to install #